dphdmn/ImageElo/README.md

 4. **Managing Image Files**:
    - You have the flexibility to add or delete image files between different sessions.
-   - New images get default 1000 elo values regardless of their name (elo is not parsed from the image file)
+   - New images are given a default Elo value of 1000, regardless of their names (Elo is not parsed from the image file).

 5. **Important Note**:
    - Avoid deleting the "gameElo.txt" file, as doing so will reset your progress.
-   - When the script is run again without "gameElo.txt," all files will be renamed and get default 1000 elo value.
+   - When the script is run again without "gameElo.txt," all files will be renamed, and they will get a default Elo value of 1000.

 6. **Understanding Game Progress**:
    - The game's progress is determined by Elo values assigned to each image, stored in the "gameElo.txt" dictionary.